 Infrared microspectroscopy is a non-destructive method used to gain chemical and structural information for a diverse range of samples from biological, biomedical, materials, forensic and food sciences as well as cultural heritage and geology to name a few.
 The benefit of FTIR microspectroscopy compared to traditional FTIR spectroscopy, is that spatially resolved chemical information is acquired, enabling the production of "heat" maps that visually demonstrate the spatial distribution of specific chemical functionalities.
 The benefits of the synchrotron radiation sourced infrared light compared to traditional globar source is the smaller focused beam spot enhances the spatial resolution achievable and signal to noise of the resulting spectra.

-In addition to the online Hyperion 3000 microscope, which is equipped with a single point MCT detector, an offline Hyperion 3000 microscope attached to a Bruker VERTEX V70 spectrometer (using traditional globar source IR), is also available.
-This microscope is equipped with both an MCT and a 64 x 64 focal plane array detector (FPA), enabling the rapid acquisition of high resolution chemical maps.
-Users can request access to this microscope during their beamtime, if required.
+In addition to the online Hyperion 3000 microscope, an offline Hyperion 3000 microscope attached to a Bruker VERTEX V70 spectrometer (using traditional globar source IR), is also available.
+Both microscopes are equipped with a single point MCT detector and a 64 × 64 focal plane array detector (FPA), enabling the rapid acquisition of high resolution chemical maps.
+Users can request access to the offline microscope during their beamtime, if required.

-Both the online and offline microscopes can be operated in the following modes of data collection (see techniques below for more information on each acquisition mode) and can be coupled to a number of different accessories to assist with the wide variety of experiments conducted at the beamline:
+Both the online and offline microscopes can be operated in the following modes of data collection and can be coupled to a number of different accessories to assist with the wide variety of experiments conducted at the beamline:

 - macro Attenuated Total Reflectance (ATR)